Wire Money - Russian Medieval Hammered Coins, circa 16th Century

 Each image is accompanied with the complete description of the coin's design and the exact cyrillic script of the coin's legend that corresponds to the coin shown according to the catalogue.
 The depicted wire coins might lack certain details of their design due to the flaws in the crude method of their production, which is described on page 1.

-Current prices for Wire Money range from $1 to $6 per coin in Extremely Fine condition at the Russian internet auctions that have recently been flooded with the Russian hammereds.
+Current prices for Wire Money range from $1 to $6 per coin in Extremely Fine condition at the East-European internet auctions.

 Number of pages - | 1 | 2 | 3 | 4 | 5 | 6 | Next >